9 Skin-Care Books We’re Reading This Summer

-While many of us have the current best-sellers on our 2018 reading list, the editors at Skincare.com are focused on books in a different genre.
-From a book dedicated to the best foods to eat each season for better-looking skin to one focused on the ins and outs of the Korean skin care routine, we’re sharing the seven skin care books we’re reading this summer below.
+While many may have the current best-sellers on their 2020 reading list, the editors at Skincare.com are focused on books of a different genre — beauty of course!
+From a book dedicated to the best foods to eat each season for better-looking skin to one focused on the ins and outs of the Korean skin-care routine, we’re sharing the nine skin-care books we’re reading this summer.

-On your quest to address common skin concerns, from acne to premature wrinkling, among the plan of attack are surface-level treatments that can help improve the appearance of the skin.
-And while there’s nothing wrong with that, internationally-renowned dermatologist and research scientist Dr. Whitney Bowe believes there’s a major factor of skin health many of us are neglecting to consider: a healthy gut.
+Surface-level treatments are commonly used to address skin concerns like acne and premature aging.
+And while there’s nothing wrong with that, internationally-renowned dermatologist and research scientist Dr. Whitney Bowe believes that there’s a major factor of skin health many of us are neglecting to consider: a healthy gut.
 In The Beauty of Dirty Skin, Dr. Bowe highlights the ways in which skin disorders can manifest as a result of irregularities rooted in the gut.
-Readers will take away science-backed explanations, DIY practical skin care strategies, and a 21-day program that can act as a roadmap to great-looking skin.
+Readers will take away science-backed explanations, DIY practical skin-care strategies and a 21-day program that can act as a road map to great-looking skin.

-When former beauty editor Jolene Hart couldn’t find a product that could help her broken out, irritated complexion, she set out on a quest to discover what could.
+When former beauty editor Jolene Hart couldn’t find a product that could help her broken-out, irritated complexion, she set out on a quest to discover what could.
 After lots of research — and some trial and error — she found that her stressed-out lifestyle was one of the main triggers of her breakouts.
-In Eat Pretty you’ll learn why eating fresh, seasonal foods is a key part of a healthy skin routine, discover a few ingredients that can help you on your quest towards beautiful-looking skin, and even walk away with 20 recipes to try.
+In Eat Pretty, you’ll learn why eating fresh, seasonal foods is a key part of a healthy skin routine, discover a few ingredients that can help you on your journey toward beautiful-looking skin and even walk away with 20 recipes to try.

-Intrigued by the famed 10-step Korean skin care routine and yearning for more?
+Intrigued by the famed 10-step Korean skin-care routine and yearning for more?
 Dive into Charlotte Cho’s must-read book about Korean beauty secrets for healthy, glowing skin.
-As the founder of Soko Glam, a popular Korean beauty and lifestyle website, Cho helps you achieve radiant-looking, glowing skin with step-by-step tutorials, skin care tips, and product advice.
+As the founder of Soko Glam, a popular Korean beauty and lifestyle website and retailer, Cho helps you achieve radiant-looking, glowing skin with step-by-step tutorials, skin-care tips and product advice.
 If you’re a follower of the no makeup-makeup trend, this is the perfect light read for you.

 If you’ve ever wondered what the biggest names in pop culture do in the name of beauty, you’ll learn it all in Bee Shapiro’s book that highlights some of the leading women of our generation.
-The former beauty editor shares in-depth insight on the skin care regimens of some of Hollywood’s biggest stars including one celeb’s $2,000 skin care regimen.
+The New York Times beauty writer and founder of fragrance brand Ellis Brooklyn shares in-depth insight on the skin-care regimens of some of Hollywood’s biggest stars, including one celeb’s $2,000 skin-care routine.
 If you’re looking to get inspiration from the stars — and potentially spend a pretty penny or two — look no further than Skin Deep.

-There’s no denying the heaping usage of jargon on the back of skin care and beauty products alike.
-Over the years it’s become increasingly difficult to tell the difference between a nutrient and an ingredient that’s not beneficial for our skin at all.
+All too often, there’s a laundry list of ingredients listed on the back of skin-care and beauty products.
 Thanks to this alphabetical guide of 800 new ingredients found in toiletries and cosmetics, you’ll know exactly what ingredients are worth your while — and the ones that aren’t.
 Before you coat yourself in just any old cream, use this book as a guide for pinpointing exactly which ingredients your skin should be drinking up.